Skip to main content

 • Your priority is the broader Lighthouse score across performance, SEO, and accessibility together

-• You want a CI gate via Lighthouse CI that fails a build on a score regression
+• You want a CI gate via Lighthouse CI that fails a build on score regression

 • You only have one or two pages to keep an eye on